deel-ai/xplique/docs/index.md

     </p>
     - [**Modern Feature Visualization with MaCo**: Getting started](https://colab.research.google.com/drive/1l0kag1o-qMY4NCbWuAwnuzkzd9sf92ic) <sub> [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1l0kag1o-qMY4NCbWuAwnuzkzd9sf92ic) </sub>

-    You can find a certain number of [other practical tutorials just here](tutorials/).
+    You can find a certain number of [**other practical tutorials just here**](tutorials/).
 This section is actively developed and more contents will be included.
-We will try to cover all the possible usage of the library, feel free to contact us if you have any suggestions or recommandations towards tutorials you would like to see.
+We will try to cover all the possible usage of the library, feel free to contact us if you have any suggestions or recommendations towards tutorials you would like to see.

 ## 🚀 Quick Start

-Xplique requires a version of python higher than 3.6 and several libraries including Tensorflow and Numpy.
+Xplique requires a version of python higher than 3.7 and several libraries including Tensorflow and Numpy.
 Installation can be done using Pypi:

 ```python
 pip install xplique
 ```

-Now that Xplique is installed, here are 4 basic examples of what you can do with the available modules.
+Now that Xplique is installed, here are some basic examples of what you can do with the available modules.

 ??? example "Attributions Methods"
     Let's start with a simple example, by computing Grad-CAM for several images (or a complete dataset) on a trained model.